Menu

 Loose, breathable fabrics like cotton or modal are best.
 Front-closure tops and loungewear make dressing easier while also reducing any discomfort.

-When can I start wearing regular bras again after surgery?
+When can I start wearing bras again after surgery?

 Most patients transition after 6-8 weeks, but only with their surgeon’s approval.
 Underwire bras should be avoided at first to prevent irritation.